Rebstorm/dthack17/documentation/backend.md

 # Backend

-There is a backend which can be used to query the sent data of the calliope board.
+There is a backend which can be used to query the data of the calliope board.
 There are also two ways to querying the data.
 For the history data there is a REST interface and for the "realtime" data is a MQTT endpoint available.

 ***Please note:*** Due to the high latency of the NB-IoT network the data will not send within a short time frame.
 There will always a noticeable delay until the data will be available with the REST or the MQTT API.
 The minimum will be 1.6s-10.0s seconds or even more. (source Wikipedia: [NarrowBand IoT](https://en.wikipedia.org/wiki/NarrowBand_IOT))